darrylwhitmore/PlexMusicPlaylistExporter/README.md

 Usage: PlexMusicPlaylistExporter [options]

 Options:
-  -?|-h|--help                         Show help information -t|--token <plexToken>               Your Plex authentication token.
+  -?|-h|--help                             Show help information.
+  -t|--token <plexToken>                   Your Plex authentication token.
   -pt|--port <plexPort>                    Your Plex port.
   -i|--ip <plexIP>                         Your Plex IP address.
-  -https|--useHttps                    Specify if your Plex server requires HTTPS.
+  -sh|--subdomainHash <plexSubdomainHash>  Specify if your Plex server has 'Secure connections'=Required.
   -p|--playlist <playlistName>             The music playlist to export.
-Enclose playlists with spaces in double quotes (").
+Enclose playlists with spaces in double quotes
+                                           (").
 Use '*' to export ALL music playlists.
   -xs|--excludeSmart                       If specified, smart playlists will be excluded.
   -f|--format <formatType>                 The export format: 'json', 'txt' (default if omitted), 'wpl', 'xml'.
   -d|--destinationFolder <folderPath>      The destination folder where the music playlist file will be written
 ```
 ### Command Line Examples
 For brevity, the following examples do not include a path to the executable, but remember to include one as applicable for your installation.
 For example: